 Monarch Private Capital Finances New Affordable Housing Development in Georgia

-/EIN News/ -- ATLANTA, Feb.
-25, 2020 (GLOBE NEWSWIRE) -- Monarch Private Capital (MPC), a nationally recognized tax-advantaged investment firm that develops, finances, and manages a diversified portfolio of projects that generate federal and state tax credits, including ESG investment opportunities that provide a quantifiable impact, is pleased to announce the financial closing of low-income housing tax credit equity (LIHTC) for a 5-million-dollar multi-family development called Evergreen Village Apartments.
+/EIN News/ -- ATLANTA, March 02, 2020 (GLOBE NEWSWIRE) -- Monarch Private Capital (MPC), a nationally recognized tax-advantaged investment firm that develops, finances, and manages a diversified portfolio of projects that generate federal and state tax credits, including ESG investment opportunities that provide a quantifiable impact, is pleased to announce the financial closing of low-income housing tax credit equity (LIHTC) for a 15-million-dollar multi-family development called Memorial Drive Apartments located in Hinesville, Georgia.

-Cedartown is the county seat of Polk County, which has a population of approximately 42,085.
-With a growth rate of over 1%, the population, along with income and employment for the area, are on a slight upswing and are projected to maintain a steady growth rate over the next 20 years.
+Hinesville, Georgia is the county seat of Liberty county.
+Containing nearly 33,000 people, over half of the county’s population lives here.
+The median household income is seeing a steady annual growth rate of approximately 2.4 percent[1].

-This new development is located at 110 Evergreen Lane in Cedartown, Georgia.
-Positioned about a mile from North Main Street near the commercial area of town, it will supply 56 affordable rental housing units for low-income tenants.
+Located at 308 West Memorial Drive in Hinesville, Georgia, this new development will provide 72 affordable rental housing units for low-income tenants.
+The property will consist of five, two-story, garden-style residential buildings, containing 16 one-bedroom units, 40 two-bedroom units, and 16 three-bedroom units.
+In addition to the residential units, there will be an on-site manager’s office with a clubhouse/community room, exercise facility, and central laundry as well as a playground and picnic area.
+MPC partnered with Hallmark Development Partners, LLC, to help bring the project to fruition, which is expected to be placed in service in November 2020.

-In addition to this significant capital investment in Cedartown, this development will have a major employment impact on the area.
-The project should generate approximately 70 direct construction jobs and employ about 250 individuals indirectly.
-MPC has partnered with veteran team, Hallmark Development Partners, LLC, to develop the project, which expects to be placed in service by June 2020.
+In addition to this significant capital investment in Hinesville, this development will have a major employment impact on the area.
+The project should generate approximately 90 direct construction jobs and employ about 300 individuals indirectly.

-“Our investment in Evergreen Village Apartments is another example of the benefits our LIHTC program has on communities,” said Brent Barringer, Managing Director of LIHTC for MPC.
-“We appreciate the collaboration with Hallmark Development Partners, LLC, for delivering superior affordable housing that will positively impact the Cedartown community.”
+“The Memorial Drive Apartments are a great representation of Monarch Private Capital’s mission to positively impact communities,” said Brent Barringer, Managing Director of LIHTC for MPC.
+“We appreciate the joint effort with Hallmark Development Services, for providing quality affordable housing that will benefit the Hinesville community.”

-“At Hallmark Development Partners, LLC, it is our mission to provide stable, safe, and dependable multi-family communities with each of our projects,” said Thompson Kurrie, President of Hallmark Development Partners, LLC.
-“We are confident that Evergreen Village Apartments will do just that, helping to relieve financial stresses and invigorate the community of Cedartown, Georgia.”
+“At Hallmark Development Partners, LLC, we put communities first,” said Thompson Kurrie, President of Hallmark Development Partners, LLC.
+“The Memorial Drive Apartments in Hinesville, Georgia, will bring a sense of stability and hope to families struggling to find affordable homes in safe neighborhoods.”

 For more information on MPC’s programs and services, please contact Brent Barringer by emailing bbarringer@monarchprivate.com.